andris9/hoodiecrow/README.md

   * No **SEARCH** or **UID SEARCH**
   * Other commands should be more or less ready

 I'm trying to get these done one by one.
-Most of it was already implemented in the previous incarnation  of **toybird**, so I can copy and paste a lot.
+Most of it was already implemented in the previous incarnation  of **hoodiecrow**, so I can copy and paste a lot.

 ### Supported Plugins